sfduff/ip_webpage/README.md

 When the server first loads, it reads the file and creates an export with just the IP registrations.
 It then uses the file to build a webpage that can be updated by web sockets.

-The client also uses the export file, pinging each entry in turn and posting the resolt to the website.
+The client also uses the export file, pinging each entry in turn and posting the result to the website.

 # setup